What to expect on your visit to Greys Court

 We’ve reduced the number of people we can welcome to ensure the safety of our visitors, staff and volunteers.
 To help keep everyone safe, please follow social distancing and government guidance when you visit.

 There is currently a one way route through the walled gardens to help maintain social distancing.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.
 A map of the estate will be available to take a picture of when you arrive, and staff will be on hand to help with directions.

 What’s open and at what time?

-We're sorry but the mansion, shop, maze, children's play area, donkey wheel and second hand bookshop remains closed.
+We're sorry but the maze, children's play area, donkey wheel and second hand bookshop remain closed.

 Please note our accessible parking by the house is not currently available.
 Please speak to our staff at Visitor Reception about an alternative.